T

 Poor

-Primarily known for seafood, finding strictly vegan options here is challenging.
-Most restaurants focus on fish and paella, and adaptations are rare.
-It's best to dine elsewhere and visit Barceloneta for the beach.
+Primarily known for seafood, finding vegan options here is challenging.
+Most establishments focus on fish and shellfish, and cross-contamination is a high risk.

 Spain specialties